arnau/obsidian-metatable/README.md

 - **next**:
   - Make tags non-foldable.
+  - Add toggle to ignore members with null values.
 - **0.5.3**:
   - Add skip key to avoid displaying the metatable for a document.
   - Add ignored key list to not display any of these keys in the metatable.